rushabhpicha/GlassdoorProject/README.md

 2. Picasso:- This library is used to load image into imageView coming as URL from the server.

-3. Parceler:- This library is used to send data model classes(POJO) from adapter to fragment.
+3. Parceler:- This library is used to send data model classes(POJO) from adapter to the activity.